NC State Extension Publications

 Sedgehammer (75% ai dry flowable formulation of halosulfuon) is a relatively new postemergence herbicide, primarily used for yellow and purple nutsedge control in turf.
 However, it is also labeled for use as a directed application around established woody ornamentals.
 It is used in very low doses — 0.67 to 1.3 oz. of product per acre.
 It is available in convenient, water soluble packets.
 Just add one water soluble bag to 1 gal of water in a backpack or hand-held sprayer; shake well; add 2 tsp of non-ionic surfactant; shake it again; and you are ready to spray about 1000 ft2.
 Apply the first treatment in late May or early June to young nutsedge sprouts when plants have 3 to 8 leaves (delaying this first application tends to result in less control).
 Re-apply 6 weeks later for season-long control.
 Two applications at 0.67 oz. have provided more consistent control than a single, 1.3 oz applications.
 Always add 0.5% (by volume) non-ionic surfactant with Sedgehammer applications.
 Do not exceed two applications per year.
 Contact with the foliage of ornamental plants should be avoided, as Sedgehammer can injure certain species including (but not limited to) arborvitae and taxus.
 Do not use Sedgehammer around herbaceous perennials or annual flowers.

-Of course, directed and spot applications of non-selective, postemergence herbicides such as Finale (glufosinate) or glyphosate (sold as Roundup-Pro and many other trade names) may be used to kill existing yellow nutsedge plants.
+Directed and spot applications of non-selective, postemergence herbicides such as glufosinate or glyphosate may be used to kill existing yellow or purple nutsedge plants.
+Yes, contrary to popular opinion, glyphosate and glufosinate control nutsedge very well.
+Over the past 40 years I have tested this many times.. with the same results.
+Both glyphosate and glufosinate control nutsedge.
 Whichever herbicide is selected, avoid all contact with desirable vegetation.
 A full discussion of postmergence, non-selective herbicides is available in Horticulture Information Leaflet No.648.

 Nutsedges are persistent weeds that will return year after year; therefore, any nutsedge management plan will require several years of sustained effort to rid the landscape of these pesky weeds.
 Once clean, sanitation to prevent new introductions is critical.
 Any new infestations should be controlled right away to prevent spread of these aggressive and difficult-to-control pests.